Test and repeat

 A product goal is essentially a clear definition of the long-term objectives for your product.
 It answers the “what does success look like” question so that you can set targets against these objectives.

-In this post I will talk about the latter, more specifically about when I worked with Substrakt product managing Viadukt, we worked closely with users in the initial stages of design to build and improve a product that makes it quicker and easier to book tickets to live performances online.
+In this post I will talk about the latter, and more specifically about when I worked with Substrakt product managing Viadukt.

-That’s because I believe that groundbreaking products can only ever be created with feedback from the people who will end up using it.
+I believe that groundbreaking products can only ever be made with feedback from the users who will end up using it.

 You will find this useful if you want to learn: